There are lots of trucker accessories for sale in the truck stops and online.

 But to us, this sure beats losing a whole refrigerator full of perishable food when a compressor goes out.

-Yes, there are 12-volt appliances for sale in the truck stops, but many of them have a very short warranty period (90 days) and experience has taught us to stay away from them.
+Yes, there are 12-volt appliances for sale in the truck stops, but many of them have a very short warranty period (some as short as 90 days) and our experience has taught us to stay away from them.
 (You can read our experience with the "Pot 'n Pop" from years ago.)

 A hot pot allows you to cook foods that have a watery base (like soup) or that need to be boiled (like hard boiled eggs or pasta).

 The Presto 06006 Kitchen Kettle Multi-Cooker/Steamer shown here has a "fryer/steamer basket" that we have used many times for either steaming vegetables or as a "colander" when draining off boiling water from cooked pasta.

 We have found the Presto Kitchen Kettle to be high quality and roadworthy.